-Floor Tile Rating System – Tile Types
+Floor Tile Rating System – Tile Classifications

-Vitreous (vitrified or high-density tiles) –Tiles with water absorption of more than 0.5% (porcelain tiles) but not more than 3%.
+Vitreous (vitrified or high-density tiles) –tiles with water absorption of more than 0.5% (porcelain tiles) but not more than 3%.

-Semi-vitreous (semi-vitrified or medium density tiles) – Tiles with water absorption of more than 3% but not more than 7%.
+Semi-vitreous (semi-vitrified or medium density tiles) – tiles with water absorption of more than 3% but not more than 7%.

 PEI rating is an abrasion test performed on glazed porcelain and ceramic tiles.
 The term abrasion relates to the degree of friction, scratches, and marks the glazed surface can withstand.
 In other words, the amount of pressure and foot traffic the surface of a tile can take.
-The rating is 1-5 measuring the capacity to resist abrasion.
-Floor Tile rating system.
+Floor tile rating system.

 Shade Variation Scale